ForkAwesome/Fork-Awesome/CONTRIBUTING.md

 please send a [PR](https://help.github.com/articles/using-pull-requests/) to the `master` branch.

 ## Reporting issues

 We only accept issues that are icon requests, bug reports, or feature requests.
-Bugs must be isolated and reproducible problems that we can fix within the Font Awesome core.
+Bugs must be isolated and reproducible problems that we can fix within the Fork Awesome core.
 Please read the following guidelines to ensure you are the paragon of bug reporting.

 1. **Search for existing issues.** We get a lot of duplicate issues, and you'd help us out a lot by first checking if someone else has reported the same issue.
 Moreover, the issue may have already been resolved with a fix available.
-2. **Create an isolated and reproducible test case.** Be sure the problem exists in Font Awesome's code with a [reduced test case](http://css-tricks.com/reduced-test-cases/) that should be included in each bug report.
+2. **Create an isolated and reproducible test case.** Be sure the problem exists in Fork Awesome's code with a [reduced test case](http://css-tricks.com/reduced-test-cases/) that should be included in each bug report.
 3. **Include a live example.** Make use of jsFiddle, jsBin, or Codepen to share your isolated test cases.
-4. **Share as much information as possible.** Include operating system and version, browser and version, version of Font Awesome, etc. where appropriate.
+4. **Share as much information as possible.** Include operating system and version, browser and version, version of Fork Awesome, etc. where appropriate.
 Also include steps to reproduce the bug.

 ## Key branches

-- `master` is the latest, deployed version (use for pull request if they only affect the docs)
+- `master` is the latest, deployed version
 - `gh-pages` is the hosted docs (not to be used for pull requests)
-- `*-wip` branches are the official work in progress branches for the next releases.
-All pull requests should be submitted against the appropriate branch

 ## Notes on the repo

-As of v3.2.0, Font Awesome's CSS, LESS, SCSS, and documentation are all powered by Jekyll templates and built before each commit and release.
+Fork Awesome's CSS, LESS, SCSS, and documentation are all powered by Jekyll templates and built before each commit and release.
 - `_config.yml` - much of the site is driven off variables from this file, including Font Awesome and Bootstrap versions
 - `src/` - All edits to documentation, LESS, SCSS, and CSS should be made to files and templates in this directory
 - `src/icons.yml` - all LESS, SCSS, and CSS icon definitions are driven off this single file

 ## Pull requests